Aotearoa Legalise Cannabis Party: Cannabis in New Zealand

 Cannabis is the most widely used illegal drug in New Zealand.
 Its use today is regulated by the Misuse of Drugs Act 1975, which classes it as either a Class B drug ("Very high risk of harm") or a Class C drug ("moderate risk of harm"), depending on the product or substance.
 In December 2018, the Misuse of Drugs act was amended allowing for much broader use of medical marijuana, making the drug available to terminally ill patients in the last 12 months of life.

 Also in December 2018, the Government announced a non-binding referendum on cannabis for personal use, to be held as part of the 2020 general election, though the final result was against legalisation.

 Party foundation and actions

-The Aotearoa Legalise Cannabis Party was founded on 30 May 1996, in Timaru.
+The Aotearoa Legalise Cannabis Party was founded on 30 May 1996.
 Michael Appleby led the party from 1996 until standing down in 2013.
 Currently the ALCP is co-led by Maki Herbert and Michael Appleby, with Steven Wilkinson as its president.

 The ALCP has contested all eight general elections held since its founding, as well as all twelve by-elections.
 The party has never won representation in Parliament.

 In 2008, the party invited Dunedin South MP David Benson-Pope to join the ALCP, but he declined, saying, "Their judgement has obviously been impaired by their recreational habits".